Pomeranian Temperament & Personality Guide

 The Pomeranian is known for being a moderate-energy toy breed with a distinctive personality.
 Their unique blend of traits makes them well-suited for the right owner and lifestyle.

-With a typical weight of 3-7 lbs and lifespan of 12-16 yrs, the Pomeranian requires thoughtful care tailored to their specific breed characteristics.
+3-7 lbs at maturity, 12-16 yrs lifespan — the Pomeranian does best in a home where the owner actually understands the breed-level quirks rather than learning them the hard way.
 Living with a Pomeranian means adapting to a moderate-energy companion that thrives on structure, appropriate exercise, and attentive health monitoring.

 Health Predisposition Summary: Pomeranians show higher-than-average incidence of luxating patella, collapsed trachea, dental disease based on breed health database data.
 Individual risk depends on lineage, environment, and care.
 Work with your vet to determine which screenings are appropriate at each life stage.